MetaMask/metamask-docs/wallet/how-to/register-token.md

 const tokenImage = 'http://placekitten.com/200/300';

 try {
   // wasAdded is a boolean.
-Like any RPC method, an error may be thrown. const wasAdded = await ethereum.request({
+Like any RPC method, an error can be thrown. const wasAdded = await ethereum.request({
     method: 'wallet_watchAsset',
     params: {
-      type: 'ERC20', // Initially only supports ERC20, but eventually more!
+      type: 'ERC20', // Initially only supports ERC-20 tokens, but eventually more!
       options: {
-        address: tokenAddress, // The address that the token is at.
+        address: tokenAddress, // The address of the token.
-        symbol: tokenSymbol, // A ticker symbol or shorthand, up to 5 chars.
+        symbol: tokenSymbol, // A ticker symbol or shorthand, up to 5 characters.
-        decimals: tokenDecimals, // The number of decimals in the token
+        decimals: tokenDecimals, // The number of decimals in the token.
-        image: tokenImage, // A string url of the token logo },
+        image: tokenImage, // A string URL of the token logo.
+      },
     },
   });